Raw Cannabis Might Good Be For You

 “Raw cannabis is more effective in treating some diabetic, anti inflammatory and circulatory conditions than smoking and cooking.”

-Contrary to popular opinion, raw cannabis has recently been shown to be effective in Crohn’s, nausea, uncontrolled vomiting, insulin issues, diabetes, high blood pressure, racing heart and anxiety.
-Everyone that’s familiar with marijuana knows that it needs to heated up before the herb’s ingredients delivers its profound recreational and medicinal effects.
+Contrary to popular opinion, raw cannabis has recently been shown to be effective in Crohn’s, nausea, uncontrolled vomiting, insulin issues, diabetes, high blood pressure, racing heart, and anxiety.
+Everyone that’s familiar with marijuana knows that it needs to heat up before the herb’s ingredients delivers its profound recreational and medicinal effects.
 It was assumed previously that raw cannabis was about as medicinal as lettuce.
 Now, researchers are learning differently.

-JUICING CANNABIS – THE BEST WAY TO MEDICATE ?
+JUICING CANNABIS – THE BEST WAY TO MEDICATE?

 Juicing allows patients to take higher doses of cannabinoids compared to smoking

-Juicing delivers cannabinoids that are most easily digested / assimilated
+Juicing delivers cannabinoids that are most easily digested/assimilated

 Kids, grandma and the entire family can join in, no one will get stoned